Home » Govt Exams » CTET 2023: Latest News, Exam Dates, Eligibility, Application Details

 Paper-2 | 16,62,886 | 12,78,165 | 2,20,069 |

-The Board responsible for conducting the CTET has stated that the mark sheets of the qualifying candidates are stored in DigiLocker.
-With their Aadhar number, cell phone number, username, and 6-digit pin, applicants must log in to download the CTET certificate using the DigiLocker app.
+The CTET conducting Board has declared that it stores the mark sheets of qualifying candidates in DigiLocker.
+Applicants must log in with their Aadhar number, cell phone number, username, and 6-digit PIN to download the CTET certificate using the DigiLocker app.

 HTET Exam Dates, Fees, Eligibility & Notification